 Space limitations on the typewriter meant that not every character could be represented.
 Some characters had to do double duty:

-- The en and em dashes were made by typing the hyphen – twice (- -) and three times (- – -)
+The en and em dashes were made by typing the hyphen – twice (- -) and three times (- – -)1I once knew someone who wanted to call her band “Em Dash and the Triple Proxy Hyphens”

 But because there was only one – key on the keyboard, the differences in the usages of hyphens, en dashes, and em dashes were lost.
 Our modern computer keyboards still lack these symbols as separate characters, and although there are some workarounds (such as typing two hyphens in rapid succession to produce an em dash or using ALT codes), our general familiarity with these symbols and their use remains lacking.